andrejvysny/andrejvysny/README.md

 </h1>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻 and Photographer 📸!
+I'm a Software Developer 💻 and Photographer 📸!
 </h2>

 <p align="center">
-I am student at Slovak Technical University with experience as PHP developer, interested in many fields.
+I am student at Slovak Technical University with experience as PHP developer, interested in many fields such as DevOps, Backend, Embeded systems...
 I love challanges!
 If I don't know something, I will learn, fast!
 </p>

 ### Connect with me